 Current batches (pressed in the fall of 2016):

 Crafted entirely from Gulf Islands apples, this batch brings together over a dozen heirloom varieties found on Pender & Mayne Island, celebrating the depth of flavour pulled up out of the soil by the old apple trees we harvest.
 A dry, aromatic cider that blends the delicate fragrance of early season apples with the sharp acidity of the late, offering notes of orange peel and dried apricot.

 Our Old Growth blend with a touch a sweetness to lift the green apple skin notes and soften the finish.

 Merging the Baldwin apple’s well-rounded character with the earthy aromatics of Ribston Pippin, this batch highlights two heirloom varieties that have been staples in cider making history.
 These apples were picked and shaken from trees nearing 100 years old, growing on Pender Island.
 A lightly carbonated, dry cider with moderate acidity and honeyed notes.

 The Odd Pear is a small batch, wild fermented blend of Louis Bon de Jersey pears from Old Orchard Farm on Pender and apples from Burnfoot - The Grove on Mayne Island.
 The pomace was macerated, layered in straw, pressed in a wooden basket press and aged in the cidery cellar for seven months.

 A very small batch of quince, pears and apples harvested from Old Orchard Farm.
 Picked, pressed and fermented together, and aged for eight months.
 The perfume of the quince gives this cider its beautiful aromas, and the pears' residual sweetness balances its zesty, orange-peel bitterness.
 Apples thrown in for good measure.

-Perry Pyraster (Coming soon)
+Perry Pyraster (Sold out)

 Draught-only blend: Boat Days